SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/exam-problems/match-tickets/match-tickets.md

 ### Printing the Result

-Finally, we need to display the calculated result in the console.
+Finally, we need to display the calculated result on the console.

 ## Testing in the Judge System